Ligo04/TwinTex/README.md

 4. (Optional) `Load Results`: Load the results in `Result\final_result`.

-5. (Optional) `Show Views`: Show the position and direction of the view (only work on single plane mode).
+5. (Optional) `Show Views`: Show the position and direction of the views(only work in single plane mode).
 The single plane mode and plane id are specified in the configuration file.

-6. (Optional) `Show Image`: Show the output of ViewSelection or ImageStitching (only work on single plane mode).
+6. (Optional) `Show Image`: Show the output images of `ViewSelection` or `ImageStitching` (only work in single plane mode).

 7. `ViewSelection`:  Modify parameters of `ViewSelection` and apply.